The cyber threat landscape is continuously evolving, and the increasing complexity of cybercriminal attacks shows no sign of slowing down.

 Any organization, no matter its size, can become a target.
 Hackers are targeting confidential data, looking for ways to compromise security every day.
 In general, hackers are interested in stealing high-value corporate data that should be protected by multiple layers of security but very often isn’t.

-Regardless of whether your IT environment is in the cloud, on-premises, or hybrid, organizations need advanced IT security and protection to fight these attackers.
+Regardless of whether your IT environment is in the cloud, on-premise or hybrid, organizations need advanced IT security and protection to fight these attackers.
 Given all the different types of web threats, organizations would profit most by prioritizing risks across the network.
-CISOs need complete visibility of the who, what, when, where and why and have multi-layered security defences to correctly mitigate these threats.
+CISOs need complete visibility of the who, what, when, where and why to have multi-layered security defences that correctly mitigate these threats.

-Organizations can't protect what they don't know exists.
-Companies must assess their network and fix any possible security vulnerabilities and loopholes before any possible cyber-attack.
+Organizations can't protect against threats that they don't know exist.
+They must assess their network and fix any possible security vulnerabilities and loopholes before any possible cyber-attack.

 Research shows many of the cyber-attacks that exposed companies and resulted in damage, were known vulnerabilities for which a patch already existed.
 An effective vulnerability assessment and patch management strategy would have prevented them.